MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-import-and-post-ocr-payments.md

     >  OCR payments can only be posted to a cash receipt journal that does not use a balance account in the **Bal.
 Account No.** field on the cash receipt journal line.

 3. Choose the **Import Payments** action.
-4. In the **OCR Payment-BBS** window, fill in the fields as described in the following table.
+4. On the **OCR Payment-BBS** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|